-review of recent housing trends underscores that fair housing enforcement is as much about redressing the lingering vestiges of de jure discrimination's imprint on neighborhoods as it is about addressing both existing housing practices and the housing practices of tomorrow.
-Even in light of the Fair Housing Act's mandate, today's housing sub-markets-lending, insurance, rental, and sales-are imbued with various policies and practices that have an unjustified disparate impact on the basis of race, disability, familial status, sex, or other protected basis.
-These barriers to housing choice frame the need for vigorous fair housing enforcement and robust community engagement under the re-articulated Affirmatively Furthering Fair Housing directive.
+A review of recent housing trends underscores that fair housing enforcement is as much about redressing the lingering vestiges of de jure discrimination's imprint on neighborhoods as it is about addressing both existing housing practices and the housing practices of tomorrow.
+Even in light of the Fair Housing Act's mandate, today's housing sub-markets-lending, insurance, rental, and sales-are imbued with various policies and practices that have an unjustified disparate impact on the basis of race, disability, familial status, sex, or other protected characteristic.
+These barriers to housing choice frame the need for vigorous fair housing enforcement and robust community engagement under the re-articulated Affirmatively Furthering Fair Housing directive (discussed on page 66).

-The fair housing movement has made strides in challenging discriminatory policies-through both enforcement actions and compliance partnerships-and, as a result, housing services have become more inclusive and market policies better tailored to business and public policy needs.38 However, the breadth and scale of fair housing cases documented in NFHA's annual trends reports, often involving sizable and comprehensive settlements across a range of protected classes, is a consistent reminder of the stubborn prevalence of barriers to choice in today's market with its hazardous economic, sociologic, and physical-psychological impact on neighborhoods and their residents.
+The fair housing movement has made strides in challenging discriminatory policies-through both enforcement actions and compliance partnerships-and, as a result, housing services have become more inclusive and market policies better tailored to business and public policy needs.38 However, the breadth and scale of fair housing cases documented in NFHA's annual trends reports, often involving sizable and comprehensive settlements across a range of protected classes, is a consistent reminder of the stubborn prevalence of barriers to choice in today's market and the hazardous economic, sociologic, and physical-psychological impact on neighborhoods and their residents.

 Despite the American cultural instinct for mobility, many cities across the country have maintained demographically segregated boundaries.
-The same boulevards and rail lines that marked the borders of the 1930s redlining maps serve as invisible barriers that too often inform how and where today's housing market functions, both in its mainstream and "fringe" Researchers have linked the operations. unrest of the Black Lives Matter movement in places like Ferguson, Missouri, and Baltimore, Maryland, to policies of racial isolation.39 The practices operating to perpetuate existing housing segregation are often less explicit than decades ago, but their impact is just as damaging and segregating.
-The Fair Housing Act mandate remains as critical today as it did when it was passed amid the turmoil, segregation, and inequity of the 1960s.
+The same boulevards and rail lines that marked the borders of the 1930s redlining maps serve as invisible barriers that too often inform how and where today's housing market functions, both in its mainstream and "fringe" operations.
+Researchers have linked the unrest of the Black Lives Matter movement in places like Ferguson, Missouri, and Baltimore,